-For many job-seekers, especially the younger crop of candidates interested in filling vacancies, a huge mistake is made before ever arriving to your prospective employer.
+For many job-seekers, especially the younger crop of candidates interested in filling vacancies, a huge mistake is made before ever arriving at your prospective employer.
 Shockingly enough, many men are unaware of the appropriate attire recommended for an interview.
 Remember, you’re judged on appearance alone first.
-In most scenarios this is almost always the case!
+In most scenarios, this is almost always the case!
 So play it safe and follow these tips:

 Wear a Suit

 A suit makes a huge statement.
 Anything else will consequently send a message as well, but not the good one.
 If you don’t own a suit, a simple blazer or sports jacket on top of slacks MAY do the job.
 However, some experts feel as though this may be too casual.
 In my opinion, the answer of right and wrong only depends on the job or role you’re seeking.
 To avoid being wrong in any circumstance have a suit ready.
 I recommend finding the nearest outlet mall to find an affordable suit with an ‘expensive’ look.
 Besides job-seeking, a suit is a great investment either way.

 As you select a suit appropriate for an interview, be mindful of the color and pattern.
 First, start with a solid navy or dark gray.
 Stay clear of any distracting patterns like pinstripe.
 You can’t afford to turn anyone off.
 Flashy is not the objective anyway, professionalism should be your goal.
 Let your background, experience, and personality be your flamboyance not an article of clothing.

 Wear a Tie